This is a part of

 KU Leuven x AB Talks

-Since it became known that major festival investors also have interests in Israel and the West Bank, many artists are facing a difficult dilemma: can we still perform here?
+Since it became known that major festival investors also have interests in Israel and on the West Bank, many artists are faced with a difficult dilemma: can we even play there anymore?
+Protesting against the establishment is deeply ingrained in the DNA of musicians, but how freely can you oppose something when you depend on those money flows that you criticise?

-During their performances at Glastonbury and Paradiso, Bob Vylan shouted “Death, death to the IDF” and “Free, free Palestine”, statements that cost them shows, bookings, and even their agent.
-Their story is not unique: more and more artists are refusing festival deals or calling for boycotts because of ties with the investment fund KKR.
+During performances at Glastonbury and Paradiso, the duo Bob Vylan shouted “Death, death to the IDF” and “Free, free Palestine” – statements that cost them performances, bookings and their agent.
+Their story doesn’t stand alone: more and more artists are refusing festival deals or calling for boycotts due to ties with investment fund KKR.

-In this conversation, we explore the tension between artistic freedom, economic dependence, and moral boundaries.
-Where do you draw the line between engagement and survival?
-And what does solidarity mean in an industry driven by capital?
+In this conversation, we explore the tension between artistic freedom, economic dependence and moral boundaries.
+Where is the line between engagement and survival?
+What does solidarity even still mean in an industry that is all about capital?

-FYI: that same evening, Bob Vylan will perform in our Main Hall, so check out the talk first, then get ready to mosh with Bob Vylan!
+FYI: Bob Vylan is playing in our Main Hall on this night, so check out the talk first and then go mosh with Bob Vylan.